avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 Even though part of speech is not identified, we can see here that Lemmatization is more conservative about trimming a word.
 University does not change to universe and organize/organization does not change to organ.

 If part of speech is applied, lemmatization is great at even identifying the base word for complex verbs.
-For example
+See example below:

 ![Alternate image text](/images/twitter/lem_complex_verbs.png)

-Do not need to identify part of speech for plural:
+Handling plural in lemmatization:
 ![Alternate image text](/images/twitter/lem_plural.png)

 Identifying part of speech for nouns and adjectives is more meaningful within languages other than English.
 Basically, languages that utilize grammatical gender.